-- Each region will hold at least 10 calendar trainings annually with 60% compliance. - Each region will hold at least two family calendar trainings annually with 60% compliance. - Each region will complete a transition training annually. - Each region will hold four ECSE meetings focused on administrators annually with 60% compliance. - Each region will host, at minimum, a COP on transition and early childhood outcomes, and two Pyramid cohorts with 60% compliance. - Each project director will participate in 12 collaborative meetings with other ISBE professional development partners and notify an ISBE consultant of any reason that prevents participation with 60% compliance. - Each region will participate in six check-in/update meetings with ISBE Early Childhood Department annually with 60% compliance.
+- Each region will hold at least 10 calendar trainings annually with 60 percent compliance. - Each region will hold at least two family calendar trainings annually with 60 percent compliance. - Each region will complete a transition training annually. - Each region will hold four ECSE meetings focused on administrators annually with 60 percent compliance. - Each region will host, at minimum, a COP on transition and early childhood outcomes, and the Pyramid Model with 60 percent compliance. - Each project director will participate in 12 collaborative meetings with other ISBE professional development partners and notify an ISBE consultant of any reason that prevents participation with 60 percent compliance. - Each region will participate in six check-in/update meetings with ISBE Early Childhood Development Department annually with 60 percent compliance.